Posted on

 There’s also TM 11-362 Supplement for Reel Unit RL-31 June 1944 which is just instructions on how to install the new RL-31c unit on a truck.
 The RL-31c looks to be the RL-31 unit with a few different mounting brackets.

 TM 11-349 Maintenance Equipment ME-22: I don’t see a free version available but there is a paid one here with some additional scans.
+If you cannot find the screws you can contact Steve at Phone Surplus and he might have extras he can send you.

 Comes from TM 11-349 Maintenance Equipment ME-22 and shows the screws needed for the EEa.